smithzj1694/slac-summer-institute-smurf_tutorial/README.md

 # slac-summer-institute-smurf_tutorial

-to install packages into this project's vitual environment:
+From terminal: in your terminal, navigate to the project's directory, and type source /.venv/bin/activate.
+This command goes to the directory /.venv/bin and runs the script called activate.
+Now your terminal looks something like "(.venv) adroster@MV42JGWLPD SQUAT_demo % ". now you can install packages into this project's vitual environment:

 From terminal: in your terminal, navigate to the project's directory, and type source /.venv/bin/activate.
 This command goes to the directory /.venv/bin and runs the script called activate.
 Now your terminal looks something like "(.venv) adroster@MV42JGWLPD SQUAT_demo % ".